RP Photonics logo

 Definition: an analytical equation describing the evolution of ultrashort pulses in a laser resonator

-The Master equation as introduced by Hermann A. Haus [1] is the central piece of a physical model which can be used to describe the pulse evolution in the resonator of a mode-locked laser.
+The Master equation as introduced by Hermann A. Haus [1] is the central piece of a physical model which can be used to describe the evolution of light pulses in the resonator of a mode-locked laser.
 The basic ideas underlying the model are the following:

 As an example, consider the case of an actively mode-locked laser with intracavity dispersion and a Kerr nonlinearity.
 In that case, the Haus Master equation reads